highcharts/connectors-morningstar/docs/connectors/creating-your-first-chart.md

 ```

 `getRows()` takes a row offset and a row count, both skipped with `void 0` here, then the columns you want in the order you want them.
 Note the different bundle: a time series wants `highstock.js` rather than the `highcharts.js` we loaded in Step 1.

+Highcharts 13 added a chart-level [`dataTable`](https://api.highcharts.com/highcharts/dataTable) option that accepts a `DataTable` instance directly, with [`series.dataMapping`](https://api.highcharts.com/highcharts/plotOptions.series.dataMapping) binding its columns to point properties — so a connector's table could be handed to the chart whole, without picking it apart first.
+The connectors target Highcharts 12 for now, so that route is not available yet.

 ## What else DWS gives you